recursion/jackBeNimble/README.md

 - Easy key assignment config through key recording.
   - Ctrl/Alt-key support.
 - On/off switch (and hotkey?).
-- Cancel all buys.
+- Cancel all buys. (coinbase exchange)
-- Cancel all sells.
+- Cancel all sells. (coinbase exchange)
 - Stack Orders
   - Stack bid order.
     - This will place a pyramid of bids (i.e. 1 lot @ 300, 3 lots at 295, 5 lots @ 290)